 |Fixed touchscreen||Tilting touchscreen|

 |10 shutter flaps per second||10 shutter flaps per second|

 |In-body stabilization||In-body stabilization|

 |300 shots per battery charge||350 shots per battery charge|

 |111 x 65 x 44 mm, 312 g||130 x 94 x 63 mm, 497 g|

 Body comparison: Panasonic ZS100 vs Olympus E-M1

 The side-by-side display below illustrates the physical size and weight of the Panasonic ZS100 and the Olympus E-M1.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the ZS100 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 is considerably larger (69 percent) than the Panasonic ZS100.
 It is noteworthy in this context that the E-M1 is splash and dust-proof, while the ZS100 does not feature any corresponding weather-sealing.